Camp registration now open.

 - In a brief personal statement (500 words or fewer), please tell us about yourself.
 We’d like to know about the song you submitted – how, when, and why you wrote it – as well details about previous songwriting instruction, if any.
 What have you learned about songwriting, how, and from whom?
 Have you had experience co-writing songs, recording music, or with music production?
 What apps or software have you used, if any?
 Also, please tell us why you think you would do well in our intermediate-to-advanced camp (as opposed to the beginner to intermediate camp), and what you hope to gain.

 - Please email all supporting materials (song lyrics, recording, and personal statement) to firstname.lastname@example.org WITHIN ONE WEEK of registering for camp.
 Materials will be evaluated to determine the songwriter’s command of lyric writing fundamentals (title, theme, verse, chorus, and rhyme scheme) and interest in growing in the craft.
-Songwriters unable to submit their materials WITHIN ONE WEEK of registering, or whose materials do not demonstrate a level of proficiency appropriate for the intermediate-to-advanced camp session will receive a refund, or may elect to enroll in the beginner-to-intermediate camp session, space permitting.
+Songwriters unable to submit their materials WITHIN ONE WEEK of registering, or whose materials do not demonstrate an understanding of songwriting appropriate for the intermediate-to-advanced camp session will receive a refund, or may elect to enroll in the beginner-to-intermediate camp session, space permitting.
 We will evaluate and respond to supporting materials within one week of submission.

 - Comfortable clothes and shoes are recommended for walking and exploring the Museum galleries.
+Please note, the Taylor Swift Education Center can be chilly at times.

 - Snack breaks will be provided each day but lunch is not provided.
 Please pack a lunch.
 Box lunches will be available for pre-purchase.